-Our internship programme is a three-month immersive opportunity to learn the multi-dynamic world of marine mammal care and conservation.
+Our internship programme is a three-month immersive opportunity to learn the dynamic world of marine mammal care and conservation.

 SRI was rated in the Top 20 conservation internships worldwide by Conservation Careers!